 Yasas works for Facebook in Sri Lanka and is responsible for a wide range of Facebook programs in Sri Lanka such as Digital Safety, Economic Growth Initiatives, Countering Hate Speech, Disaster Management Tools and Countering Gender Based Violence.

-He is a proud product of Ananda College Colombo.
-He is a graduate of the University of Colombo, where he obtained an honours degree in Computer Science (2004).
-Yasas holds a Masters in Entrepreneurship and Innovation from Swinburne University of Technology in Australia (2010).
+He is a graduate of the University of Colombo with an honours degree in Computer Science (2004) and also holds a Masters from Swinburne University of Technology in Australia (2010).

 Yasas started his career in 2003 at Virtusa as a Software Engineer and then became a Business Analyst.
 Later Yasas worked for Accenture in Melbourne.
 From 2010 to 2016, he was involved in the IT/BPO training space.
 He has also provided IT consultancy services to various clients.

 He was a Director of the Australian Computer Society (ACS) (2009/10) and a member of the ACS Congress.
 Since 2015 to date, he has been an elected Member of the Board of IFIP – International Federation of Information Processing.
 Yasas is also a Past President of South East Asian Regional Computer Confederation (SEARCC).
 Since 2011, he has been an active member of Computer Society of Sri Lanka (CSSL), which is the apex body for IT professionals in Sri Lanka.
 He was the President of CSSL in 2017 and 2018.